-(a) fail to comply with paragraph 17(3) or (4) of Schedule 2, or
+(a) fail to comply with paragraph 17(3) or (4) of Schedule 2, or to be proceeded against and punished accordingly, whether or not proceedings for the offence are taken against the first mentioned person.

 (b) intentionally make a false entry in a record required to be kept under that paragraph.